AliiRad/EduLink/README.md

 # EduLink
-An Application Specific for Iranian Students , provide a communication Media
+An Application Specific for Iranian Students , provide a communication Area